Beckwith-Wiedemann Syndrome | CHOP Research Institute

 Children and adults with Beckwith-Wiedemann syndrome may be at increased risk for sleep apnea than other children.

 The Kalish Lab studies the genetic and epigenetic causes of growth disorders and cancer predisposition.
-The lab focuses on studying Beckwith-Wiedemann syndrome (BWS), the most common epigenetic and cancer predisposition disorder, and also runs the BWS registry and biorepository.
+They focus on Beckwith-Wiedemann syndrome (BWS), the most common epigenetic and cancer predisposition disorder, and run the BWS registry and biorepository.

 Facilitating interaction between Beckwith-Wiedemann Syndrome (BWS) clinical experts, scientists, patient advocates, and BWS families to improve diagnosis, quality of care, and knowledge about BWS.